 Adam Rengstorf, Ph.D.

-Beginning in 2013, we have been using the Hammond Campus NIRo telescope to monitor small solar system objects classified as Near-Earth asteroids (NEAs).
+Beginning in 2013, we have been monitoring small solar system objects classified as Near-Earth asteroids (NEAs).
 Under the auspices of the International Astronomical Union, the Minor Planet Center, housed at the Harvard-Smithsonian Center for Astrophysics, keeps track of all known asteroids and confirms newly discovered objects.
 The subset of NEAs that are larger than about 100 meters in diameter and whose orbits bring them within 0.05 AU of Earth’s orbit are classified as Potentially Hazardous Asteroids (PHAs).
 (For a sense of scale, the Moon is about 0.0025 AU from Earth on average.)

-There are currently (Jan 2016) over 13,600 NEAs and over 1,650 PHAs that have been identified and confirmed.
+Currently (Aug 2017), there are over 16,000 NEAs and more than 1,800 PHAs that have been identified and confirmed.
 Even though some of these objects have been known and well studied for decades, there is a continual need for ongoing observations and new data.
 All the MPC can do is predict where these objects should be.
 Astronomers have gotten pretty good at doing that and their orbital predictions are very precise, at least for a little while.
 But as time goes on, the chance of small orbital deflections steadily increases, so there’s a continual call for new observations in order to keep the orbital predictions up to date and accurate.

 Kathryn L. Rowberg, Ph.D.